 Who first warned me about Hervé Guibert?
 It must have been a good friend, someone who knew what would happen to me when I read this French novelist and photographer, whose books offer such frank analyses of ambition, love, desire, sex, disease and decay.
-His essays on photography, collected in Ghost Image (1981), and his late autobiographical novels, like To the Friend Who Did Not Save My Life (1990), extend a firm grip once you find yourself within their reach, and never let you This story is from Kinfolk Issue Thirty-Eight Buy Now Related Stories Arts & Culture Films Music Issue 42 Peer Review Iranian artist and filmmaker Shirin Neshat pays homage to the iconic Egyptian singer Oum Kulthum.
+His essays on photography, collected in Ghost Image (1981), and his late autobiographical novels, like To the Friend Who Did Not Save My Life (1990), extend a firm grip once you find yourself within their reach, and never let you This story is from Kinfolk Issue Thirty-Eight Buy Now Related Stories Arts & Culture Issue 43 Peer Review: Edward Krasinski Curator Kasia Redzisz on the surreal wit of the avant-garde artist.
+Arts & Culture Films Music Issue 42 Peer Review Iranian artist and filmmaker Shirin Neshat pays homage to the iconic Egyptian singer Oum Kulthum.
 Arts & Culture Issue 41 Peer Review Curator Alya Al-Mulla shares the legacy of Algerian artist Baya Mahieddine.
 Arts & Culture Issue 37 Peer Review Michelle Dean, author of Sharp: The Women Who Made an Art of Having an Opinion celebrates Renata Adler.
-Arts & Culture Issue 42 Anna Wiener Anna Wiener was on the path to Silicon Valley success.
-Then she pivoted.
-Allyssia Alleyne charts the making of a tech-skeptic.
-Arts & Culture Issue 42 Influencers Anonymous Instagram content creators answer a short survey about the influencer industry.
-Arts & Culture Issue 42 Crazy Busy There’s no rest for the aspirational.
+Arts & Culture Issue 43 Paapa Essiedu The British stage star steps onto a new platform.
+Arts & Culture Issue 43 Amia Srinivasan Amia Srinivasan on the philosophy of sex.